hermanconnor/design-patterns-typescript/1-creational-patterns/builder/BUILDER.md

-# Builder Pattern
+# BUILDER PATTERN

-## What is the Builder pattern?
+## What is the Builder design pattern?

-The Builder Pattern is a creational design pattern that allows you to construct complex objects step by step.
+The Builder pattern is a creational design pattern that allows you to construct complex objects step by step.
 It can help separate the construction of a complex object from its representation, enabling you to create different representations of the same type of object.

-It’s particularly useful when:

-- The object you're creating has many properties or configurations.
-- You want to avoid having a huge constructor with many parameters.
-- You want to create different representations of the same type of object.

 ### Key Concepts